 In More Time 2 Teach’s blog post about a hands-on approach, her students not only created figures on geoboards and found the perimeter but also later returned to them to find the area!
 They also created really neat looking pictures from graph paper.

 At the blog Evil Math Wizard, students worked through a project-based activity, where they worked for a tile company having to create new tiles for an area, such as a patio, a shower, a kitchen, and so on.
 Students designed the tile, created a bid, and presented it to their clients.

 Blair Turner had her students use stamps in her classroom to help students see the connections between arrays and tiling.
 They had fun while learning!

-Over at What I Have Learned Teaching, my friend Jessica had her students partition rectangles in paper by folding and counting the squares.
+Over at What I Have Learned Teaching, my friend Jessica had her students’ partition rectangles on paper by folding and counting the squares.
 After you have worked with students on tiling area with manipulatives, this would be a great next step to work students into semi-concrete understanding.

-Once students have the completed the concrete and semi-concrete portion (because we know I’m a huge fan of this methodology in math), have them create their own art gallery pictures!
+Once students have completed the concrete and semi-concrete portion (because we know I’m a huge fan of this methodology in math), have them create their own art gallery pictures!
 Here students create pictures in these mini-graph grids and determine the area of their “art.”
-Download this freebie to get started.
-This can also be found in my area and perimeter math workshop unit.
+You can download this Area Art Gallery Freebie below.
+This can be found in my area and perimeter math workshop unit.

 Jamie from Diary of the Not So Wimpy Teacher shared on Upper Elementary Snapshots some fun ways to practice area and perimeter.
 She shares how to use food, such as Cheez-Its®, as well as robot-building, games, and task cards (for a game of Scoot) to actively involve students in learning.